 My embroidery machine has just a 4 X 6 hoop, as do all models that have a price point on the low end of the digital machine spectrum.
 I can make tons of large projects with it, simply by moving my project material into different parts of the hoop one at a time.

-You can embellish the jewelry using “mini” embroidery designs you can also download for free or for a nominal price from the internet.
+You can embellish the jewelry using “mini” embroidery designs you can also get them for free or for a nominal price from the internet.
 Listed below are some of my best selling embellishments:

 • Sports balls